 Composite fillings provide you with an alternative to amalgam fillings.
 Composite fillings use a composite resin material.
 Composite resin consists of a mixture of fine glass, plastic, and other materials.
 The biggest advantage of composite fillings is that they are tooth colored.
 They blend in perfectly with the rest of your natural tooth structure, which can make them ideal for cavities that are located in the teeth visible in your smile.

 The procedure for getting your composite fillings is fairly straightforward and takes only a single visit to complete.
 First, the tooth is cleaned, and the decay is drilled out of the cavity.
 After the tooth is dried, an acid etch placed in the cavity, which works to create a rough texture on your enamel.
 This texture aids in enhancing the bond between the composite resin and your natural tooth.
 The acid is washed off, and your tooth dried again.
 The composite resin material is packed inside the cavity, and blue light is used to cure it.
 Finally, the material is polished smooth, providing you with immediate protection from further harm.

 They blend in perfectly with the color of your natural teeth.

 They bond with the tooth.
 This means that less of your natural tooth structure needs to be drilled away.

 They are fairly strong, and they can stand up to almost daily use.

 These fillings do not contain any metal or any mercury.

 Composite fillings not only restore the health of teeth affected by decay, they also restore your smile.
-Call Anchorage Dental Associates for more information and to schedule your appointment today at (907) 276-7366.
+Call Spalding Dental for more information and to schedule your appointment today at (907) 276-7366.